maahibatra/Wasteland-Wanderer/README.md

 # Wasteland Wanderer - AI Text RPG.

+NOTE: THE RPG IS NOT WORKING RIGHT NOW.
+SOMETHING IS WRONG WITH THE AI.
+IT WILL BE BACK SOON.

 This is a text-based RPG set in a post apocalyptic world.

 ## Features